albuquef/TFP_SCP_model/README.md

 # TFP_SCP
-Forming Teams with Compatible Path in Signed Network.
+Forming Teams with Compatible Paths in Signed Network.

-The team formation problem shortest path compatibility
+The team formation problem with the shortest positive path